 Yet, sharing this space with us are over 2000 recorded native plant species.
-In total, there are about two million trees planted along roadsides, in parks and protected nature areas.
+In total, there are about two million trees planted along roadsides, in parks and state land.
 It is no wonder Singapore is known internationally as a Garden City.

 As a citizen of this Garden City, how well do we know our trees?

 Without them, the city would be a harsh landscape of concrete buildings.
 Trees serve to soften the surroundings, adding beauty and colour to the scenery.
 They also offer a welcome respite from the tropical heat and glare, while we are outdoors at work or at play.

 Do take a closer look at ten of the most commonly found trees in Singapore.
 They have always been around us; let’s take some time to get to know them.

 The Sea Almond or Ketapang is a large coastal tree which grows up to 25m tall.
 It can be recognised by its distinct pagoda shape, formed by its tiered branching pattern.

 The large and majestic Rain Tree can be seen growing by our roadsides.
 It provides plenty of shade with its big umbrella-shaped crown

 The Angsana is a large deciduous tree that grows up to 40m tall.
 It can be recognised by its drooping, dome-shaped crown.

 The Yellow Flame grows up to 20m tall.
 It is a popular tree for roadside planting.
 It is drought-resistant, which makes it well adapted to Singapore’s sunny urban conditions.